 The current economic expansion, now the second longest in post-war history, continues to roll onward at a steady pace.
-This sustained growth is creating fierce competition for high-quality labor in most industries.
+This sustained growth is creating fierce competition for high-quality labor in most industries, with many businesses looking for new offices to rent for their thriving businesses.
 Savvy commercial real estate executives are working alongside senior leadership in human resources and members of the C-suite to develop real estate strategies that attract and retain talent in the modern workplace.
 It is imperative for corporations to stay ahead of the changing commercial real estate trends.
+Speaking of real estate trends.
+My friend recently was tasked with saving his company money through making the office more efficient so he decided to do some research on business energy quotes to see if he could save any money there.
+He found some stupendous quotes through websites similar to Usave.
+He saved his company a lot of money because of it.

 Demographic developments impact who is in the space and how it is being used.
 Millennials are now the largest generation in the workforce, and they are driving the agendas of how companies operate, what workplaces look like and what technology is expected.
 They are not just businesses’ young workers either.
 Millennials born in the early 1980s are increasingly the leaders of their organizations.

 Coworking has both ridden and accelerated the wave of changing office layouts that are marked by quality buildouts, generous amenities and less space per worker.
-This new product type offers an alternative for large organizations, but also has impacted how corporate occupiers think about the layout, quality and flexibility of their own office space.
+This new product type offers an alternative for large organizations, but also has impacted how corporate occupiers think about the layout, quality and flexibility of their own office space with all of this office furniture that makes the office environment more friendly.

 Technology improvements make it easier for people to work from anywhere at any time.
 However, employers and workers want the communal benefits in relationships, trust building, culture development and collaboration that come from working face-to-face.
 The office is no longer where one needs to be, so occupiers are focused on creating attractive, functional and flexible work spaces in which one wants to be.
 The technology in the office space, as well as the amenities in and around the building, are key parts of today’s employee experience.